Best slide viewers for 2022

 Analog vs. digital

 You don’t need a digital sensor to view a slide.
 During the old film days, people would simply put the slides onto a light box and view them with a magnifying loupe.
-There are still analog slide viewers that rely on magnifying glasses and a source of illumination.
+There are still analog slide viewers that rely on magnifying and a source of illumination.

 More common, however, are digital viewers, some of which also include scanning functionality.
 Digital viewers are still simple to use.